WISCONSIN YOUTH IN GOVERNMENT

 Since 1936, students across the nation have participated in local Youth in Government (YIG) conferences.
 In Wisconsin, the conference consists of an immersive three days that include focused discussions on current issues, a wide variety of social events, engaging evening activities, time for small-group reflection, and hands-on leadership development.

 The program starts in late fall when students in grades 7-12 join or form a YIG delegation, most likely at their school or through their local YMCA.
 Students can choose to serve as legislators, judges, attorneys, media representatives or cabinet members.
-Delegates that are in 7th grade will be a part of the Leadership Corps program, which will allow them to understand all the program areas for Youth in Government and choose how they would like to continue their YIG journey as 8th graders.
 Leading up to the conference, students work together with their local delegations to prepare materials for their program areas, listen to speakers, and practice their presentation skills.

 Highlights